-Evina turned himself around and he saw the president, but it didn't scare him.
+Evina turned around to see the president, but it didn't scare him.
 Although he stood like a giant above him, he seemed to have a friendly and humble nature now.

 The president was struggling with words.
-"I always knew that you would defeat me."
-He admitted, "I know that my only purpose was to cause the toons trouble.
-Just please tell my master that I am more... living than he thinks.
+"I always knew that you would defeat me," he admitted.
+"I know that my only purpose was to cause the toons trouble.
+Please tell our master that we are more alive than he thinks.
 I've wanted to be able to rule my own world.
 After all, I was programmed to rule Toontown, and I still want to rule something."

 "What it is?"